 Cost-Efficiency in Cloud Computing – With cloud computing, there is no need for dedicated hardware infrastructure, resources and, constant upgrades and renewals of hardware and software.
 Cloud computing saves big on the IT resource allocation while minimizing the involvement of IT department.
 Space allocation for servers and other hardware is quite a challenge in in-house data storage.
 Cloud data storage option befits the best in this contest.

 Flexible Data Recovery Options – Data loss due to natural disasters and hardware or software failures is something that the data owners would never want to occur.
 While the natural disasters are very rare, most loss of data cases occur due to the general system and software failures.
 Flexible data recovery option is one of the best features in cloud.
 The data recovery and protection are the key offerings of cloud computing, peace of mind is just an addition!

-Cloud computing is addressing the unique challenges of modern healthcare delivery system.
+Cloud computing services in healthcare are addressing the unique challenges of modern healthcare delivery systems.
 Cloud has already become an integral part of healthcare practices, in the dawn of IT-enabled healthcare industry.
 Streamline your IT infrastructure empowered by cloud computing to establish a future-ready healthcare practice.

 FrontEnders Healthcare Services is a healthcare consulting firm providing realistic solutions to the healthcare challenges in India & overseas.
 Our goal is to make a positive change, wherever we are and whatever we are into.
 FrontEnders will assist you to set up functional healthcare organizational as well as operational goals, from a long-term viability perspective.
 Our mission is to be a principle enabler of quality, affordable, accessible and sustainable healthcare services, globally.